 ‘Powdery mildew can be a problem late in the season, especially in dry years, so removing infected leaves as they appear or weekly foliar sprays of liquid seaweed or SB Plant invigorator can keep the plants healthy and growing for longer into the autumn.’

-7. Harvest your pumpkins
+7. Harvest and store your pumpkins

+There are ways to spot when to pick a pumpkin off the vine.
+Once the pumpkins are ready to harvest, cut them off the vine carefully.
 Then it’s just a question of storing the pumpkins in a cool, dry place.
 Don’t worry about refrigerating - pumpkins can last for many months after you have harvested them.

 What months do you plant pumpkins?